 Spring Ending Torque |

-Note that the actuator torque data that corresponds to each of the six required torque values is compared so as to determine whether the required safety factor (Available Actuator Torque/Required Torque) is achieved.
-Then the generated actuator torque is compared to the Maximum Allowable Shaft Torque (MAST) value to ensure this value is not exceeded.
+The generated actuator torque is compared to the maximum allowable shaft torque (MAST) value to ensure this value is not exceeded.
 Some customer engineering specifications mandate such an analysis for all automated on-off valves, and especially those in emergency shutdown or safety shutoff applications.

-In addition, local engineering specifications may list the use of a certain type of solenoid, switch, actuator, etc. that has not previously been submitted to FM Global for approval.
+In addition, local engineering specifications may list the use of a certain type of solenoid, switch, actuator, etc., that has not previously been submitted to FM Global for approval.
 Given the expense and time required to obtain approval from Factory Mutual for such variances, choosing to purchase an assembly already approved can be compelling.

-It is important to note that failure of an upstream pressure regulator can cause abnormally high fuel pressures at the Safety Shutoff Valves.
-While it is not typical for such pressures to exceed the ANSI limitations of the valve body, there have been cases where SSV’s have failed to actuate due to the higher than expected line pressure.
+It is important to note that failure of an upstream pressure regulator can cause abnormally high fuel pressures at the safety shutoff valves.
+While it is not typical for such pressures to exceed the ANSI limitations of the valve body, there have been cases where SSVs have failed to actuate due to the higher-than-expected line pressure.
 For this reason, pressure relief (usually a pressure relieving regulator) is included in a branch line just downstream of the fuel gas regulator on the main fuel train.
 This relief regulator usually has tight shutoff and would only relieve in the case of a fuel train regulator failure.
 However, this option is sometimes not permitted by customers, especially if refinery fuel gas is used, due to the prohibition on allowing fuel gas to vent to atmosphere.
 In such cases, ensuring adequate actuator torque, even at an abnormal fuel gas pressure, is a preferable design choice.
-In general, pneumatically actuated valves are less likely to have pressure drop related actuation limitations when compared to electric motor/spring actuated safety shutoff valves.

 Given All Of The Above, Where Do We Start?

 The engineer selecting or specifying fuel gas safety shutoff valves will typically want to first determine what requirements the Authority Having Jurisdiction (AHJ) mandates for combustion safety.
-The AHJ may be a regulatory agency or position, such as a local fire marshal or state boiler inspector, but could be a company’s loss prevention inspector, insurance carrier or even a corporate engineering function.
+The AHJ may be a regulatory agency or position, such as a local fire marshal or state boiler inspector, but could be a company’s loss prevention inspector, insurance carrier, or even a corporate engineering function.
 When the authority is FM Global, the installations must be “FM Global Accepted” and the use of products with FM approval may be one component of such acceptance.

 Steam boilers, even those installed within process plants, may be subject to state inspection while other fired equipment, even with greater hazard potential, may not.
-In most cases in the United States, a combustion safety system is, at a minimum, designed to National Fire Protection Association standards but there are notable exceptions in actual practice.
+In most cases in the United States, a combustion safety system is, at a minimum, designed to National Fire Protection Association standards, but there are notable exceptions in actual practice.
 Even NFPA allows for flexibility in some areas regarding retroactivity of newer revisions of the aforementioned codes.